When Paloma Faith served Adele, Alan Carr, and Adele’s pet dog - Louie - some…

 If you’re planning to adopt a Great Dane from a rescue shelter, you may not have access to your dog’s health history.
 However, your veterinarian can evaluate him or her for any potential risks.
 This will allow you to develop a wellness plan created specifically for your dog.

 A healthy diet is essential for a long-lasting Great Dane lifespan.
 This is especially true for Great Dane puppies.
-Like all large dogs breeds, Great Dane puppies require a specialized diet in order to prevent them from growing too rapidly.
+Like all large dog breeds, Great Dane puppies require a specialized diet in order to prevent them from growing too rapidly.
 Extreme growth often leads to musculoskeletal diseases, such as osteochondrosis, dysplasia, and hypertrophic osteodystrophy.

 As Great Danes mature, diet and exercise remain vital to achieving a healthy Great Dane lifespan.
-Large dogs like Great Danes are at a serious risk for obesity, which can take years off their lives.
+Large dogs like Great Danes are at serious risk for obesity, which can take years off their lives.
 Obesity often leads to health problems such as diabetes, osteoarthritis, and orthopedic diseases like hip dysplasia.
 Make sure your dog has an appropriate diet and gets regular exercise.
 Do these two things and you’ll help increase the odds of your Great Dane living longer.

 Bloat is especially hard to avoid.
 Researchers still don’t know the exact cause, or how to prevent it.
 Most veterinarians recommend giving multiple small meals a day, instead of one or two larger meals.
 They also recommend avoiding exercise around feeding times.
 For additional information on avoiding bloat in dogs, consult your veterinarian.